-I’ve worked on hundreds of Amazon and Kindle promotions.
+I’ve worked with authors on hundreds of Amazon and Kindle promotions.
 The BIGGEST mistake I see is the absence of an author bio, or a wimpy, lifeless bit of nonsense that does nothing to sell you as an author or sell your book.

-You MUST have a bio.
 If you are shy, reticent or don’t know what to say, hire someone to help you.

-If you write FICTION … tell your own personal story.
+tell your own personal story.
 You can include information like:

-* how you came to write your first book
+- how you came to write your first book

-* why you love the genre you are writing in
+- why you love the genre you are writing in

 - a short run-down of who you are

 - where you live

-* your pets, hobbies, interests
+- your pets, hobbies, interests

-* whether or not this is a series, or a planned series
+- whether or not this is a series, or a planned series

-* awards and kudos
+- awards and kudos

-If you write NON-FICTION … use your bio to sell your expertise.
+Use your bio to sell your expertise.
 What qualifies you to write this book, or this series.
 People want to be assured that you actually know something about your topic.

 Yeah But … Yeah But …

-- NEVER make up is any credentials of any kind.
-Don’t pretend you are a Doctor is you are not one.
+- NEVER make up credentials of any kind.
+Don’t pretend you are a Doctor if you are not one.
 Don’t say you are a licensed nutritionist unless you actually are one.
 Don’t put a PhD behind your name unless you have one.
 You could get your ass sued off for false misrepresentation … so just don’t go there.